Final Race in the 2015 Mountain High Outfitters Southeastern Trail Series

 The Course - The race will begin with a short loop around Tranquility Road, circling the BMX Track to give runners time to spread out before heading down the Yellow trail to the southwest.
 You will follow the Yellow trail less than one mile.
 Just before the Bike trail turn left onto the Orange horse trial and climb the hill to Camp Tranquility.
 Continue on the trail over rolling hills to the entrance of the camp on the Red Bike Road.
 Turn right onto the gravel road going under the Camp Tranquility Sign and follow the road all the way down the hill for 1 mile to the Yellow/White connector and turn left.
 Take the Yellow/White connector to the top of the West Ridge of Double Oak Mtn.
 This is the only significant climb in the race, gaining about 600 ft in one mile.

 At the trail intersection with the White Trail on top of the mountain, turn right and follow the White trail down about 75 yards to the Red Bike Road, (the fire road along the ridge on top of the mountain.)
 As you descend to the red road, stay right of the short section of rail fence.
 At the end of the fence turn right and immediately cross the Red Bike Road and enter the"Red" West Ridge Trail.
 Follow the Ridge Trail for several miles. (headed southwest) When the Ridge Trail will make a sharp right turn down the hill continue straight along a narrow trail for about 100 yards and onto the Green Trail.
 Follow the Green Trail back to the Peavine Falls Parking Lot and the Aid Station located at 6.3 miles.
 Leave the aid station heading northeast along down the White Trail on a wide gravel path toward Peavine Falls.
-Stay on the white trail as it through the switchback to the left, then right to the upper end of Peavine Falls.
-You will NOT descend into Peavine Falls Gorge.
+The gravel path (White Trail) turns sharply left and heads down hill.
+Do not go left, continue straight ahead following a switchback trail down into Peavine Falls Gorge to the creek.

 Awards for 50K: